datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

    $ datalad create -c inm7 <PATH>

-The configuration performs all the relevant setup of the dataset with a fully configured link to ``$DATA``: It is configured as a remote to install and pull data from, but upon creation of the dataset, the dataset's directory is also created at the remote end as a bare repository to enable pushing of results back to ``$DATA``.
+The configuration performs all the relevant setup of the dataset with a fully configured link to ``$DATA``: It is configured as a remote to clone and pull data from, but upon creation of the dataset, the dataset's directory is also created at the remote end as a bare repository to enable pushing of results back to ``$DATA``.
 At the same time, a GitLab :term:`sibling` in the institute's GitLab instance is created, with a publication dependency on the data storage.

-With this setup, a dataset of any size can be installed in a matter of seconds by providing its ID as a source in a :command:`datalad clone` command::
+With this setup, a dataset of any size can be cloned in a matter of seconds by providing its ID as a source in a :command:`datalad clone` command::

    $ datalad clone --dataset mynewdataset \